MariaGrillo/IATI-Public-Validator/CHECKLIST.rst

 We should protect our users privacy
 -----------------------------------

-| Cookies are not addressed.
+| Cookies disclaimer is in the footer.
 | Submitted files should be deleted after 3 days, provided the cron job is running

 We should be clear about how we work with contractors
 -----------------------------------------------------

+Not applicable currently

 If our code works with IATI data, have we considered how it will work as the IATI datasets grow, both in terms of individual file size and as a corpus
 ------------------------------------------------------------------------------------------------------------------------------------------------------

-| Size of IATI data/files - Currently has a 10MB upload limit
+The main issue for this application is the Size of IATI data/files.
+Currently we set a 10MB upload limit in the application.
-| Revise/review upload limits?
-Maybe need to set up some test files of various sizes to see how it responds.
+Over time we may need to revise/review upload limits.
+We also clear out uploaded files after 3 days.
+If use increased significantly we may need more hard disk space, or to clean out more regularly.
+We keep files for three days so people can share short term permalinks to results data.

 Our code should be secure
 -------------------------